theaidran/YTReps/README.md

 The main goal here was to create an app as a simple HTML file, which you can run straight from your desktop, no servers, no frameworks, no API required.
 Basicly, it is a clean YouTube player where you can add notes to each video and save it as a flashcard.
 Later, you can switch to the Repetitions page and start the review process.
 It has compatibility with Anki format, so you can export/import flashcards to your favorite mobile/desktop app, if you are used too.
 Also, it has integration with dictionaries like onelook.com, and you can add your own.
-But due to fact it is just a simple iframe, some websites may not work due to their policy.

 ## How It Works
 1. Select an built-in BBC playlist or add your own video/playlist.
-2. Add new words or phrases while watching and check them with one of the chosen dictionaries or ai.
+2. Add new words or phrases while watching and check them with one of the given dictionaries or AI dict.
 3. Review notes/flashcards based on a spaced repetition system (Supermemo, Leitner).
 4. Track progress through statistics.